-4. Applicants must have an ATI TEAS exam composite score of 62% or greater before acceptance is finalized.
-If an applicant has conditional acceptance status and has not taken the TEAS exam prior to acceptance, they will be invited with their acceptance letter to take the ATI TEAS exam at Mendocino College.
+Applicants must have an ATI TEAS exam composite score of 62% or greater before acceptance is finalized.
+You do not have to have ATI TEAS results to apply to the nursing program.
+If an applicant has conditional acceptance status and has not taken the ATI TEAS exam prior to acceptance, they will be instructed in their acceptance letter to arrange to take the ATI TEAS exam by the deadline indicated in the acceptance letter.